WING-NUS/SciAssist/docs/source/Usage.rst

 You can choose a model you'd like to use for your task.
 All provided models are shown in :doc:`Models`.

-For example, create a pipeline to summarize a document and specify a model and tokenizer:
+For example, create a parser to summarize a document and specify a model and tokenizer:

 .. code-block:: python